amirhosseinzlf/SMARLA/README.md

 • The position of the cart.

-• The velocity of the cart.
+• The velocity of the .

 • The angle of the pole.